Metz might be the most surprising city in France, and I say that as someone who lives an hour away and keeps coming back.

 Originally intended to be a Bishop’s residence but never completed, the large U-shaped covered market sits adjacent to the cathedral.
 Inside you’ll find an exceptional array of fresh fish, produce, cheeses, meats, baked goods, and more.

-It’s hard not to be overshadowed by Metz’s stunning cathedral, but the Église Sainte-Ségolène is worth a visit on its own.
+It’s hard not to be overshadowed by Metz’s stunning cathedral, but the Ăglise Sainte-SĂ©golĂšne is worth a visit on its own.
 Dating from the 13th century, its oldest stained glass is about 800 years old!
-There is also lovely original polychrome painting, sculptures, golden mosaics, and a stunning tile floor.
+There is also lovely original polychrome painting, sculptures, and a stunning tile floor.
+The thing that really blew me away were the incredible mosaics with liberal use of tiny gold tiles.
+They seemed to glow from within.

 It’s located right on the Place Jeanne d’Arc which has a wealth of interesting things all around.
-There’s a beautiful fountain; an open cobblestone plaza; a convent-turned-music-venue; the birthplace of composer and conductor Gabriel Pierné; and a fabulous spot called La Jehanne where you can sit outside, have a glass of wine or a bite to eat, and just enjoy the stunning views, and some ‘joie de vivre!’
+There’s a beautiful fountain; an open cobblestone plaza; a convent-turned-music-venue; the birthplace of composer and conductor Gabriel PiernĂ©; and a fabulous spot called La Jehanne where we sat outside, had a glass of wine, a bite to eat, and just enjoyed the stunning views, and some ‘joie de vivre!’

 One of France’s most visited cultural venues outside of Paris, the Pompidou Center is a modern and contemporary art museum with an amazing reputation.
 A definite must-see if you enjoy something on the modern side, it opened its doors in 2010.